hannahro15/Cattery-project/README.md

 * With images being compressed before and after converting them to WebP, performance is still quite low on some pages on  some screen sizes when running Google Lighthouse.
 * Aspect ratio and low resolution issues for images when running Google Lighthouse.
 Low resolution is on the logo on small screens.
 * Layout shift issues when running Google Lighthouse.
+* Dev tools showed more white space on the bottom of some pages when I clicked on the various breakpoints compared to when I checked on my own desktop, mobile and on the 'Am I responsive website'.
+When I tried correcting the white space based on dev tools especially for my home page it changed the appearance of the page on my own mobile some of the content went over the footer.

 # Credits

 ## Content

+*  For creating the logo I used [Canva](https://www.canva.com/).

+* For validating HTML and CSS throughout the project I used [the HTML validator website](https://validator.w3.org/) and [the CSS validator website](https://jigsaw.w3.org/css-validator/).

-* Help with documentation for any code was from the [official Bootstrap website]("https://getbootstrap.com/docs/5.3/getting-started/introduction/") and [W3 schools](https://www.w3schools.com/) websites.
+* Help with documentation for the basic structure of code was from the [official Bootstrap website]("https://getbootstrap.com/docs/5.3/getting-started/introduction/") and [W3 schools](https://www.w3schools.com/) websites.

 * The colour I chose for the footer was from [the rgb color code website](https://rgbcolorcode.com/).